 If you feed your kids candy and let them play vigorously an hour before they’re supposed to go to bed, you can be sure they won’t be coming to sleep easily.
-It’s a good idea to cut down the stimuli right after dinner so that the child can have some time to calm down and before-bedtime routine comes in handy.
+It’s a good idea to cut down the stimuli right after dinner so that the child can have some time to calm down and a before-bedtime routine comes in handy.

-The best thing you can do is to have a couple of rituals with your little one before you settle them down for the night, and it can be giving them a bath, reading or simply letting them tell you about their day.
+The best thing you can do is to have a couple of rituals with your little one before you settle them down for the night, and it can be giving them a bath, reading, or simply letting them tell you about their day.
 Kids crave their parents’ attention more than anything, so giving them some love and time right before they fall asleep will make them feel safe and loved.

 Exceptions that Prove the Rule